 There is much disagreement around the potential of 4IR in health and many other areas but there is broad agreement on the critical and central importance of data.
 Data underpins all this; with NHS data comprising some 65 million patient records, it has extraordinary potential, although massive risks and issues remain to be understood, not least the almost singular lack of interoperability within the service.
 Practical problems also have to be considered against legal, cultural and ethical considerations.

 Can my noble friend the Minister outline the Government’s plan to address probably the greatest epidemic in the NHS—that of data fragmentation?
 Data has always underpinned health innovation.
 Dr John Snow used it to isolate the cause of cholera and Florence Nightingale to revolutionise hospital hygiene.
-The NHS currently produces a proliferation of data but is all too often stymied in its ability to use and deploy it because the aforementioned fragmentation.
+The NHS currently produces a proliferation of data but is all too often stymied in its ability to use and deploy it because of the aforementioned fragmentation.

 I am in no sense naive about the issues, risks and challenges of deploying these new technologies.
 To put it simply, we need to ensure that trust is fully and firmly at the centre of all our trusts.